RAravindDS/Learning_py_to_prod-pypi/notes.md

 **First method to solve the issue**:

-If you want to import a module which contains above your directory you can use **append** the parent directory to the python path and then you can import a module without any error.
+If you want to import a module which contains above your directory you can **append** the parent directory to the python path and then you can import a module without any error.

 `PYTHONPATH=$PYTHONPATH:/workspaces/Learning_py_to_prod-pypi python packaging/sub_package/myfile.py`